vim12345/Backend-Developer-Round-1-Questions/README.md

 C. How comfortable are you with using Linux-based OS like Ubuntu, Centos, etc?
 D. Have you ever used Servers to host any web applications in the past?
 If yes, what services did you set up (Like- Apache/Nginx/FTP/SMTP, etc)?
-Things to keep in mind before starting1.
-You need to share the link of your Git (GitHub/GitLab/BitBucket) repository link (We won’t be accepting any attachments/screenshots/notebook photos for your answers).
-Only the <filename>.py file should be uploaded for 1&2 ques.
-Do not upload <filename>.ipnb file
-2. You’re advised to submit if you can complete at least one of the coding solutions along with the oneline answers.
-(Only submitting the answer to 3rd question will result in direct disqualification)
-3. All 3 questions are mandatory.
-There are no optional questions.